MichaelSchmidle/wapps/README.md

 Most apps require customization before they can be deployed.
 These apps contain one or more ``.default`` files in the respective app folder.
 Copy those files and rename the copies to match the original file excluding the ``.default`` suffix (i.e. copy ``.env.default`` to ``.env``).
 Then set the empty variables in the files to fit your needs.

+For further instructions, please refer to the ``README.md`` files in the respective app subfolders.

+# Usage

+To create and run the apps, switch to the corresponding app subfolder (i.e. ``$ cd prxy``) and execute the command ``$ sudo docker-compose up -d``.
+Please note: The vast majority of apps is only accessible via the prxy app—so make sure to first start the prxy app accordingly.

 Apps that are considered publically available (see Availability column in the table above) can be reached over ports ``80`` and ``443``; private apps can be reached over port ``4443``.
 This gives you the option to limit the traffic to private apps via firewall.

-For further instructions, please refer to the ``README.md`` files in the respective app subfolders.